-How to Draw Attention to Your Food Truck at Night Using Lights
+Draw Attention to Your Food Trucks at Night

 When it comes to attracting hungry customers at night, there’s a lot more to it than parking and shouting “We’ve got food in here.”
 Whether you’re the only food truck on the block or you’re one of many at an event, lights can make a huge impact on how much business your truck receives.
 Not only are lights necessary for food preparation and cooking, they play a key factor in grasping customers’ attention.